octavecms/cms-bundle/docs/developers-guide/cms-in-details/blocks.md

 }
 ```

-The above code tells Octave CMS what controls our block will have, their names and types.
+The above code specifies which controls the block will have, their names and types.
 Based on that information Octave CMS will create a form as soon as we add this block to a page.

 ### Block code